The Clarke Family Foundation extends its commitment to save and restore sight!

 2004 Grant = $20,000

-In April 2002, the aloe institute embarked on a long-term aloe/cancer project with an experienced doctor and researcher, Dr. Mildred Acevedo-Duncan, located at the University Of South Florida in Tampa.
+In April 2002, The Clarke Family Foundation embarked on a long-term aloe/cancer project with an experienced doctor and researcher, Dr. Mildred Acevedo-Duncan, located at the University Of South Florida in Tampa.

 Dr. Acevedo-Duncan believes a substance in the yellow aloe sap, aloe-emodin, may have properties that will selectively kill brain tumor cancer cells without harming good brain cells.